 Where will you find Leeds students studying abroad?
 Some of the most popular programs include Semester at Sea, Italy, Spain and Australia, but you'll find Leeds students studying all over the globe.
 We have several summer Global Seminars led by Leeds faculty – check them out!

 Forget what you've heard about how difficult it is to graduate in four years if you study abroad.
 With some planning you can definitely do it.
-Our students can take A&S core, non-business electives, business electives and sometimes even a BCOR or area class while abroad.
+Our students can take A&S core, Gen Ed, non-business electives, business electives and sometimes even a BCOR or area class while abroad.
 Just be sure to look for programs that have the classes you need and remember to get your classes preapproved before you go!

 Before you go abroad, it is important to have your classes preapproved so that you know how they will apply to your degree.
 Follow these steps to have your courses preapproved: